fmtr/fmtr.tools/README.md

 ## Modules

-The including modules, please any extra requirements, are as follows:
+The included modules, plus any extra requirements, are as follows:

 - `tools.config`: Base config class with overridable field processors.
     - Extras: None